THINGS I LEARNED IN LIFE

 That it takes years to build up trust… and only seconds to destroy it.

-That you can do something in an instant that will give you heartache for life.
+You can do something in an instant… that will give you heartache for life.

 That no matter how thin you slice it… there are always two sides.